-Healing From the Inside Out: Books to Explore Internal Family Systems Therapy
+Healing From the Inside Out: Exploring Internal Family Systems Therapy

 I’ve always believed that understanding ourselves is one of life’s most courageous journeys.
 At times, it can feel like we’re a house full of voices—some protective, some critical, some simply trying to be heard.
 Internal Family Systems (IFS) therapy, created by Richard C. Schwartz, offers a compassionate map for navigating this inner world.